truongtrain/Trivia-Trainer/README.md

 # Overview

 The application works as a full-stack system:
-The frontend calls a backend Flask API.
+-The frontend calls a backend Flask API.
-The API scrapes the corresponding game from the Jeopardy archives.
+-The API scrapes the corresponding game from the Jeopardy archives.
-Game data is returned as structured JSON.
+-Game data is returned as structured JSON.
-The React app renders the game and handles all gameplay logic.
+-The React app renders the game and handles all gameplay logic.
-This design allows the app to dynamically load and play real Jeopardy games on demand.
+-This design allows the app to dynamically load and play real Jeopardy games on demand.

 # Architecture
 React Frontend  →  Flask API  →  Jeopardy Archives

 Frontend (this repo):
-Game UI
+-Game UI
-AI opponents
+-AI opponents
-Buzzing logic
+-Buzzing logic
-Scoring system
+-Scoring system
-Game state management
+-Game state management

 Backend (separate repo):
-Web scraping
+-Web scraping
-Data normalisation
+-Data normalisation
-JSON API
+-JSON API

 # Related Repository